|Ker ar Louarn||Self Catering||Saturday||5||11||2|

 Parking for up to 4 cars in driveway and under trees; ample room for additional parking just outside on the broad grassy verges of the lane.

-Highly suitable for large groups of family and friends, especially those with or without children who appreciate a quiet area with a large fine safe and sandy beach (but with rock pools and shellfishing at low tide).
+Highly suitable for large groups of family and friends, especially those with or without children, who appreciate staying in a quiet area, with a large fine safe and sandy beach (but with extensive rock pools and shellfishing at low tide).

 Designed to accommodate wheelchair access on the ground floor.
 Shower includes grab rail but is step-over, not wheel-in.

-Anglo-French family with strong roots in teh Morbihan.
+Anglo-French family with strong roots in the Morbihan.

 |Year property purchased||1992|

 A day spent cruising on the Gulf of Morbihan, stopping off to walk or cycle on the Ile aux Moines; or crossing over to the prehistoric tomb on the island of Gavrinis....these are probably the things not to miss during your stay on the Presqu'Ile de Rhuys.
-But there are also the offshore islands, the spectacular cliff walk near St Gildas, the Chateau of Suscinio and that's not even going as far as Vannes itself !!
-There's so much to do, we send you out 4 pages of our ideas and contacts before you travel to the area, and we make sure there is a huge range of up to date leaflets and brochures in the bookshelves when you arrive.
+You can book your cruise from Port Navalo or Vannes.
+We send you out 4 pages of our ideas and contacts before you travel to the area, and we make sure there is a huge range of up to date leaflets and brochures in the bookshelves when you arrive.

 The documents provided by the owner about the house and the area are perfect and very clear, credit to them for spending the time to give a lot of very useful information.
 This is a nice house in a nice setting and it is a very spacious house and garden, the beach is a five minute walk, but only really useful for swimming at high tide.
 But, at lower tides its magical.
 There are rocks which appear which are full of food (clams, oysters etc..) they are also full of sea life to explore.
 Personally, i've never been to a beach with so many different things to see in rock pools.